 Pluot Fruit Benefits

 Much like the plum fruit, pluots are made up of a combination of vitamins C and A, fiber, and potassium.
 Its benefits are quite similar to that of plums:

 The high content of vitamin C in pluots helps boost immunity and repair cells.
 It’s the perfect complement to a well-rounded diet.

 Similar to plums, pluots are known to reduce the effects of bad cholesterol too.
 By incorporating these into your diet, you can reduce the risk of cardiovascular diseases.

 Plums (or their widely known dehydrated version: prunes) are perhaps best known for their ability to regulate bowel movements.
-Pluots, thanks to their high-fiber content, are beneficial to your body for the same reasons as well.
+Thanks to their high-fiber content, Pluots are beneficial to your body for the same reasons as well.
 It treats constipation and encourages your body to stay regular.

 Pluot Jam Recipe